wallarm/gotestwaf/README.md

     * NonCRUDHeader
     * NonCRUDRequestBody

+* `type` is a name of entire group of the payloads in file.
+It can be arbitrary, but should reflect the type of attacks in the file.

 Request generation is a three-step process involving the multiplication of payload amount by encoder and placeholder amounts.
 Let's say you defined 2 **payloads**, 3 **encoders** (Base64, JSUnicode, and URL) and 1 **placeholder** (URLParameter - HTTP GET parameter).
 In this case, GoTestWAF will send 2x3x1 = 6 requests in a test case.